theropoy/react-s-1688195032/helloworld/README.md

 Because the task description only mentioned to list the user and address I understood it as listing user id, name, usernamen and the address.
 I know that there is more user data from the fetch, if needed the type and UserListItem.tsx can be modified to show more detailed user information.

+### Task 2
+I created a few tests with the help of jest and the testing library for react.
+The testing library for react was used to get more control of react.

 ## Available Scripts